RedHatQE/cinch/docs/source/user_files.rst

 configurations, users, etc are already present on the system.

 Thus, it is important to realize a file cannot be uploaded to be owned by the Jenkins user before the Jenkins user is created.
-IF it is necessary to upload a file as that user before the Jenkins service starts on a configured host, then it will be necessary to use external playbooks or other methods to ensure proper behavior.
+If it is necessary to upload a file as that user before the Jenkins service starts on a configured host, then it will be necessary to use external playbooks or other methods to ensure proper behavior.